Retirement Anxiety: How Boomers Navigate a World of Pain

 The Loss of Identity and Purpose

-For many people, work becomes so intertwined with identity that retirement feels like losing a major part of oneself.
+For many, work becomes so intertwined with identity that retirement feels like losing a significant part of oneself.
 Job titles, responsibilities and colleagues all contribute to a sense of meaning and self-worth.
 Retirees who defined themselves primarily by their careers may struggle the most, experiencing an identity crisis as they adjust to life without work.

 To navigate this challenge, retirees must find ways to rebuild identity and purpose outside their former occupations.
-Pursuing new hobbies, volunteering, reconnecting with old interests and spending more time with loved ones can help retirees cultivate a sense of meaning and self-worth not tied to a job.
+Pursuing new hobbies, volunteering, reconnecting with old interests, and spending more time with loved ones can help retirees cultivate a sense of meaning and self-worth that is not tied to a job.
 Setting goals and establishing routines also provides a much-needed structure that replicates aspects of working life.

 While leisure and travel offer initial relief, retirees who focus only on these activities often experience boredom and a lack of fulfilment over time.
 Redefining one’s identity and purpose to encompass more than just a career takes time, effort and experimentation.
 But for a satisfying and mentally healthy retirement, finding alternatives that provide structure, social connections, and a sense of meaning is critical.